-The ME&IE Consultants mobilized its specialists (core) team on November 7, 2020.
-The list of key specialists is shown in Table-3.1(a) & Table-3.1(b).
-It is also depicted in Figure-3.1 organogram.
-The non-specialist but supporting staff recruitment is in progress and soon they will be mobilized as well.
-Following specialist team members (Table-3.1) with planned time inputs have been mobilized.
+The ME&IE Consultants mobilized its key staff/core team till 20th November 2020.
+Deployment of non-key staff, supporting staff is in progress.
+The detail of key staff has been shown in Table-3.1(a) & Table-3.1(b).
+It is also depicted in organogram Figure-3.1.